d2ep4k/Optimised_Traffic_Signal_Switching/README.md

 When pressed for time, or just generally, it is quite irritating to deal with traffic congestion and the excessive waiting times at traffic intersections.
 The project tracks and analyzes real-time incoming traffic density using **Open Computer Vision Library (openCV)**, and then modifies waiting, crossing, and let-go times appropriately.

 *The crossing time (green signal duration) is lowered for ends with low density and increased for ends with high density as a result.
-Based on current patterns, we can also determine average clearing time (i.e., average waiting time upon instant arrival) with a comparable set of limitations.*
+Based on current patterns, we can also determine average clearing time (i.e., average waiting time upon arrival) with a comparable set of limitations.*
 $$\ $$
 ![image](https://github.com/d2ep4k/Optimised_Traffic_Signal_Switching/assets/143197927/5839f8e4-39c7-4a14-a4e7-087684c591d5)